How to Power Raspberry Pi Pico with Batteries: Li-ion, 9V, 12V, AA, AAA Examples

 Schematic of Raspberry Pi Pico, 16×2 LCD, Li-ion battery and TP4056 on a breaboard

-Most of the circuit is similar to the schematic discussed above.
+The circuit is similar to the schematic discussed above.
 The LCD uses I2C to communicate with Raspberry Pi Pico W. The following code was saved as ‘main.py‘ to read the internal temperature sensor of Pico W and display it on the LCD.
-You can explore our articles on reading the internal temperature sensor in RPi Pico and interfacing an LCD to understand how the code works.

 # Import necessary modules